lasseebert/kase/README.md

 # Kase

-Kase gracefully handles `[status, result]`-like return values from methods.
+Kase gracefully pattern matches `[:ok, result]`-like return values.

 It is a tool to avoid using exceptions as flow control and to write safer and more readable code.